 It is notable that the Z7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D2X does not offer wifi capability.
+In contrast, the D2X does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D2X (unlike the Z7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Z7 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D2X has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D2X was succeeded by the Nikon D2Xs.
+Both the D2X and the Z7 have been discontinued, but can regularly be found used on eBay.
+The D2X was replaced by the Nikon D2Xs, while the Z7 was followed by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D2X or the Nikon Z7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.